austintwang/finemo_gpu/README.md

 Fi-NeMo provides a command-line utility named `finemo` for motif instance calling and analysis.
 The typical workflow involves three main steps:

-1. **Preprocessing**: Transform input contributions and sequences into a compressed format
+1. **Preprocessing**: Transform input contributions and sequences into a unified format
 2. **Hit Calling**: Identify motif instances using the Fi-NeMo algorithm
 3. **Reporting and Analysis**: Generate visualizations and perform post-processing